OueslatiOualaEddine/Face-Mask-Detection/README.md

 - **Event Management**: Enforcing health guidelines in large gatherings and ensuring compliance.

 ## Dataset Consideration
 Due to the size of the dataset, which contains thousands of high-resolution images, it is stored on Google Drive.
 This setup allows efficient access and processing, leveraging cloud storage to manage large data files without overwhelming local resources.
+You can view or download the dataset from [this Google Drive link](https://drive.google.com/drive/folders/1Bt566RAQ1pLNUkozJtEMOumLZZhz-PxZ?usp=sharing).

 ## How to Use
 This model can be used independently to analyze images for mask compliance.
 For real-time applications, it could be integrated with camera feeds to monitor multiple individuals continuously.
 The model can also be part of a larger system focused on health compliance and safety monitoring.